 The median age of first-time homers increasing by ~14% since 1981 is interesting.
 However, what’s even more interesting is the fact that the median age of all homebuyers is now 47.
 This is a 51% increase over the median age of 31 in 1981.
 What’s going on here?

-Why The Median Age Of Homebuyers Is Getting Older
+Why The Median Homebuyer Age Is Getting Older

-Here’s the chart that illustrates the median age of all buyers, first-time buyers, and repeat buyers.
+Here’s the chart that illustrates the median age of all buyers, first-time buyers, and repeat buyers in 2019.
 It gives us a clue as to why the median age of all home buyers has increased so dramatically.

 The main driver of the huge increase in the median age of all home buyers is due to the rapid increase in the age of the repeat buyer.
 In 2019, 55 was the median age for a repeat buyer compared to around 41 in 1981.